AJadeWang/random-pass-phrase/README.md

 # Secure Passphrase Generator

-A zero-data-storage passphrase generator built with PHP and deployed to Firebase Hosting.
+A zero-data-storage passphrase generator built with vanilla HTML, JavaScript, and CSS for a single lightweight web app deployed to Firebase Hosting.

 ## Features